-Ask if your friend has seen the perpetrator again or is fearful for her/his safety.
-Even if your friend has broken up with the boyfriend/girlfriend/partner who committed the assault, there may be safety issues like harassment, threats or stalking.
-Let your friend know that there are resources available on campus to talk to about safety and safety planning.
-If you know the person who committed the assault, do not confront her/him.
+Ask if your friend has seen the perpetrator again or is fearful for their safety.
+Even if your friend has broken up with the partner/boyfriend/girlfriend who committed the assault, there may be safety issues like harassment, threats or stalking.
+Let your friend know that there are resources available on campus to talk to about their safety.
+If you know the person who committed the assault, do not confront them.
 With your friend's permission, contact authorities who can take appropriate action.

 Don't excuse or defend the perpetrator